Kaafdagi/VIRTUAL-HOME-SOC/README.md

 - Splunk Forwarder: Collects log data from Windows 10 and sends it to Splunk Enterprise for analysis.

-- Pardus: Hosts Splunk Enterprise to centralize log collection and analysis.
+- Linux: Hosts Splunk Enterprise to centralize log collection and analysis.

 - System Requirements: Specify the minimum system requirements for running these virtual machines, such as 4 GB of RAM and 50 GB of disk space.